John Benbow: Return to the Navy

 Benbow only returned to the Royal Navy after the Glorious Revolution in 1688.
 His first recorded commission was to the post of third lieutenant of HMS Elizabeth on 1 June 1689, under the command of Captain David Mitchell.
 His first command came on 20 September of that year, when he was appointed captain of HMS York.
 He was transferred to HMS Bonaventure on 26 October and then to HMS Britannia on 12 November.

 Benbow's next post was as Master Attendant of Chatham Dockyard.
 He then moved to become Master Attendant at Deptford Dockyard in early March 1690, a post he intermittently held for the next six years.
-He was master of HMS Sovereign in summer 1690, under his old commander Arthur Herbert, now Lord Torrington.
+He was master of HMS Royal Sovereign in summer 1690, under his old commander Arthur Herbert, now Lord Torrington.
 He was assigned to act as master of the fleet, and took part in the English defeat in the Battle of Beachy Head.
 After the defeat, a Royal Commission was held into the circumstances that led to it.
 Benbow was highly regarded as a specialist in both navigation and pilotage, and his evidence given in July 1690 to the preliminary investigation strongly favoured his old patron, Torrington.
-He did not however testify during Torrington's court-martial in December that year.
+He did not, however, testify during Torrington's court-martial in December that year.

 Benbow continued aboard Sovereign throughout 1691, and by the summer of 1692, was again master of the fleet, this time under Admiral Edward Russell, then aboard Britannia.
 Benbow worked closely with his old colleague David Mitchell, then serving as Russell's first captain, and Josiah Burchett, Russell's clerk.
 Benbow may have advised Russell to take the Gull Passage inside the Goodwin Sands to the Downs, where they linked up with the Dutch forces.
 Benbow served as master of the fleet during the Battles of Barfleur and La Hogue.
 After the battles, Benbow returned to Deptford to resume his duties as master attendant, spending a brief period at Portsmouth Dockyard helping to oversee repairs to the fleet.
 He had already had his pay upgraded to that of a master attendant, he was now to be paid as a master, in addition to his master attendant's wage, presumably as an acknowledgement of his special services.